 - Adds stress on the relationship between the facility and agency, possibly resulting in a loss of future contracts.

-If you must cancel a contract albeit a family emergency, sickness, or accident—be upfront and honest with your recruiter about it.
-We will fight on your behalf to annul any contract cancellation fees or possible “do not return” status, but we can only do this if you let us know what’s going on.
+- Be upfront and honest with your recruiter about it.
+We will fight on your behalf to annul any contract cancellation fees or possible “do not return” statuses, but we can only do this if you let us know what’s going on.